nanddiniiiii/TrustScore-Insurance/README.md

 Proof-of-Work Based Parametric Insurance for Gig Workers 🚨 Problem

-Delivery partners form the backbone of India’s gig economy, yet their income is highly unstable.
-External disruptions such as heavy rain, floods, extreme heat, or pollution can suddenly halt deliveries — cutting off their daily earnings.
+Delivery partners are a critical part of India’s gig economy, but their income is highly unpredictable.
+External disruptions such as heavy rain, flooding, extreme heat, or poor air quality can suddenly halt deliveries and cut off earnings.

-Current parametric insurance solutions attempt to address this, but they rely heavily on GPS-based validation, which is easy to manipulate.
-This makes them vulnerable to large-scale fraud, where attackers spoof locations and trigger false payouts.
+Existing parametric insurance systems attempt to solve this, but rely heavily on GPS-based validation — which is easily spoofed.
+This enables large-scale fraud where fake users simulate disruptions and trigger payouts.

-👉 The real challenge is not just insuring workers, but building a system that can distinguish genuine claims from fraudulent ones at scale.
+👉 The real challenge is building a system that ensures fast payouts for genuine users while preventing fraud at scale.

 👤 User Persona